rakib2067/Fundamentals-of-Database-Engineering/README.md

 When talking about consistency in database we focus on 2 things:

 - Consistency in Data: Is what he have in disk consistent with the data model we have

   - This is defined by the user (who designs the database model)
   - Referential Integrity: Foreign Key values should be consistent and equal across different tables
   - Atomicity: Ensuring that only completed transactions are comitted
   - Isolation: Ensuring that conficting transations don't cause inconsistent data

 - Consistency in Reads: Reads of data becomes inconsistent as we have multiple instances of snapshots, which become out of sync
   - If a transaction commits a change, will a new transaction immediately see that change?
   - Replicas and Primary which read and write to each other can be inconsistent
   - Eventual Consistency: With replicas, as soon as all changes been synced, everything will become consistent again

 ## Durability

 This involves the process of persisting writes made to the database in non-volatile memory i.e. If a transaction has been committed and the database crashed after, upon restarting we should be able to see that change

+OS Cache:

+- A write request in OS usually goes straight to the OS cache instead of to disk, as OS likes to batch the requests and flush all at once
+- This can lead to cases where writes are stored in cache, but the OS itself crashes
+  - In cases where the machine restarts without flushing to disk we will have a loss of data
+- There is a command `Fsync` OS which always forces writes to go to the disk
+  - Which again can be expensive and slow down commits

 Durability techniques:

 - WAL (Write Ahead Log) - We save all transactions go through the WAL which gets flushed to disk immediately.
 So when there is a crash we can visit this WAL and rebuild our data to the right state

+  - Writing a lot of data to disks is expensive and slow
+  - Therefore, WAL (write-ahead-log-segments) which are a compressed version of changes are persisted by DBMSs

 - Asynchronous snapshot - As we write, we keep everything in memory but then asynchronously in the background we snapshot everything to disk at once
 - AOF (Append Only File) - Again only keeps tracks of changes then writes these